zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 - **Database Vault account manager (`ACCTS_ADMIN_ACE`)**
     - This user is an optional but recommended role
     - `ACCTS_ADMIN_ACE` has the `DV_ACCTMGR` role and can create users and change user passwords
-- While DV owner can also become DV account manager, Oracle recommends maintaining separation of duties via two different accounts
+- While DV owner can also become DV account manager, Oracle recommends maintaining separation of duties by using two different accounts

 1. Open a SQL Worksheet on your Autonomous DB as the *`ADMIN`* user

-    - In OCI, select your ADB Security database created during the "Prepare Your Environment" step
+    - In Oracle Cloud Infrastructure (OCI), select your "`ADB Security`" database created during the "Prepare Your Environment" step

        ![](./images/adb-dbv_002.png " ")

-    - In your ADB Security database's details page, click the **Tools** tab
+    - In your "`ADB Security`" database's details page, click the **Tools** tab

        ![](../prepare-setup/images/adb-set_010.png " ")